tomchen-ctj/notes/Arxiv notes.md

 ## Tip-Adapter: Training-free Adaption of CLIP for Few-shot Classification

 (CUHK) Training-free adaption method for CLIP.
 Constructs the adapter via a key-value cache model from the few-shot training set, and updates the prior knowledge encoded in CLIP by feature retrieval.
+Discards the conventional SGD-based training by directly setting the adapter with a cache model.

+Conduct a cache model to adapt CLIP on downstream tasks.
+For each training image. utilize the CLIP's pre-trained visual encoder to extract its C-dimensional L2 normalized feature, and convert its ground-truth label into an N-dimensional one-hot vector.
+The few-shot classification problem is transformed to retrieval problem. [link](https://arxiv.org/pdf/2207.09519.pdf)

+## TokenMix: Rethinking Image Mixing for Data Augmentation in Vision Transformers

+(CUHK, MMLab) TokenMix mixes images at token-level to encouratge better learning of long-range dependency and also generates more reasonable target scores according to content-based neural activation maps. [link](https://arxiv.org/pdf/2207.08409.pdf)

+## Is an Object-Centric Video Representation Beneficial for Transfer?

+(AZ, VGG) Learn an object-centric video representation with the aim of improving transferability to novel tasks.
+(Pre-training is action classification, downstream is TAL or something.)
+The object-centric model outperforms prior video prepresentations when : (1) classifying actions on unseen objects and unseen environments; (2) low-shot learning to novel classes; (3) linear probe to other downstream tasks; as well as (4) for standard action classification.

+## Time Is MattEr: Temporal Self-supervision for Video Transformers

+Video transformers are still biased to learn spatial dynamics rather than temporal ones, debiasing the spurious correlation is critical for their performance.
+The authors propose simple yet effective self-supervised tasks for video models to learn temporal dynamics better.
+The temporal order of video frames is used as extra self-supervision and enforces the randomly shuffled frames to have low-confidence outputs.
+Also, the model learns the temporal flow direction of video tokens among consecutive frames for enhancing the correlation toward temporal dynamics. [link](https://arxiv.org/pdf/2207.09067.pdf)

+##